 Paternoster Chop House has been around since 2004 and is one of many restaurants from the D&D conglomerate.
-It’s located in Paternoster Square, right by the stunning St Paul’s Cathedral, and as the name suggests the speciality is chops, be it lamb, pork along with steak – all on the bone and butchered in-house.
+It’s located in Paternoster Square, right by the stunning St Paul’s Cathedral and as the name suggests the speciality is chops, be it lamb, pork along with steak – all on the bone and butchered in-house.
 Vegetarians do not belong here.
 Just saying.
-Inside it’s sleek, full of tan wood furnishings, adorned with red leather banquettes, it has a modern looking bar and an open kitchen.
+Inside it’s sleek – full of tan wood furnishings, adorned with red leather banquettes along with a nicely styled bar and an open kitchen.
 Dare I say it, First Dates is also filmed here too.
 I came for a treat, an expensed lunch from my employers at the time for being a nice human.

 A group of 11 of us dined here for a boozy office lunch which meant the restaurant could only offer a set menu vs a la carte.
-Whisky and rye was ordered to kick off proceedings!
+Whiskey and ginger was ordered to kick off proceedings!

 Pinot Noir £44 and a Malbec £59 were some of the bottles we consumed – both were great.